 - Tuesday Stanley Park daytime rides: April, May, June and September: start time 9:30am.

 - Sunday destinations will vary: Iona, Steveston, River Road, Cypress, Seymour, Horseshoe Bay, Deep Cove, SFU, Whistler, Fraser Valley, etc. See the events calendar on the website for more details.

 - Our rides will have North Shore or West Side meeting points.

-- One June destination ride will be fully supported with mechanics and a support vehicle (SaG).
+- Destination rides – some may be fully supported with mechanics and a support vehicle (SaG).

 Weather & Drop-In Policies